mengbinhao/jack-note/docs/english/everyday.md

   > This place is filled up
   > This place is crammed

-- 挂电话
-  > I'am hanging up now.
-I don't wanna talk to you anymore
-  > I'am hanging up now.
-Is there anything else you'd like to talk about?
-  > It was really nice talking to you.
-I'll let you go now
-  > I gotta go
-  > I gotta call you back.
-Something's come up

 - 内卷
   > I'm/I feel stuck in the rat race
   > doing perpetual work with no way out